-- IT'S CHRISTIAN PERSPECTIVE.
-I don't know of another Christian college other than Messiah that offers therapeutic recreation curriculum and they do it in concert with Temple University so students don't have all Christian faculty.
+- CHRISTIAN PERSPECTIVE.
+I don't know of another Christian institution other than Messiah that offers therapeutic recreation curriculum and they do it in concert with Temple University so students don't have all Christian faculty.

 - GOOD RELATIONSHIPS WITH AREA PROFESSIONALS.
-We have very good relationships with a variety of recreation organizations agencies in our community so our students are able to volunteer or find part-time work in the field along with the classroom work.
-This helps them identify the area of specialization they want to pursue.
+We have very good relationships with a variety of recreation organizations and agencies in our community, so our students are able to volunteer or find part-time work in the field in addition to their classroom work.
+This helps students better identify the area of specialization they want to pursue.

 - CERTIFICATION.
-Our students score better on the national certification exam for therapeutic recreation than other students in our region and nationally so this indicates that they have a better knowledge of the field than their peers from other institutions.
+Our students score better on the national certification exam for therapeutic recreation than other students in our region and nationally.
+This indicates they have better knowledge of the field than their peers from other institutions.

 - PRACTICAL EXPERIENCE OF OUR FACULTY.
-Our faculty who are Christians, have been heavily involved in the profession at a national, state and regional level and are recognized as leaders in their respective fields.
-They have authored textbooks in recreation and therapeutic recreation and served on national professional association boards in leadership positions.
+Our faculty have been heavily involved in the profession at the national, regional, and state level and are recognized as leaders in their respective fields.
+They have authored textbooks in recreation and therapeutic recreation and served in leadership roles on national professional association boards.

 - INTERNSHIP PLACEMENT.
-We place students in internships around the country, including some of the best internship sites such as the University of North Carolina Hospitals in Chapel Hill or the Childrens Hospital in Philadelphia .
+We place students in internships around the country, including some of the premier internship sites (e.g. the University of North Carolina Hospitals in Chapel Hill, Children's Hospital in Philadelphia.)

 WHAT ARE YOUR PLACEMENT RATES FOR JOBS/GRADUATE SCHOOL?

 Our placement rate has been very good both in jobs and in graduate schools.
-The job market is tighter in some areas of the country than others but generally speaking the field of TR is continuing to grow, especially in the area of elderly care/programs.
-Within the fields of youth leadership and community recreation, students have found jobs, especially if they are willing to relocate.
+The job market is tighter in some areas of the country than others, but generally speaking, the field of TR is continuing to grow, especially in the area of elder care programs.

 WHERE ARE CALVIN GRADUATES OF THE PROGRAM WORKING?

-All over the country including: the Grand Rapids area, Denver, Colorado Springs, Seattle, Montana, Florida, Chicago, etc. They are working in a variety of settings including nursing homes, community recreation programs serving persons with disabilities, therapeutic camps, children's hospitals, psychiatric facilities with children and adult services, substance abuse programs, corrections facilities, therapeutic play centers, senior centers, and rehab centers.
-Locally, some graduates are working at the Mary Free Bed Hospital, Pine Rest Christian Mental Health, Spectrum Health Rehabilitation and Nursing, Bethany Christian Services, Holland Home and Care Resources.
+All over the country!
+We have graduates working in: the greater Grand Rapids area, Denver, Colorado Springs, Seattle, Montana, Florida, Chicago, etc. They are working in a variety of settings including nursing homes, community recreation programs serving persons with disabilities, therapeutic camps, children's hospitals, psychiatric facilities with children and adult services, substance abuse programs, corrections facilities, therapeutic play centers, senior centers and rehab centers.
+Locally, some graduates are working at Mary Free Bed Rehabilitation Hospital, Pine Rest Christian Mental Health Services, Spectrum Health Rehabilitation and Nursing, Bethany Christian Services, Holland Home and Care Resources.